saberbrasher/saberbrasher.github.io/_pages/people.md

             <div class="team col-sm-8 col-md-9">
                 <div class="card-body">
                     <h5 class="card-title">Saber E. Brasher, PhD </h5>
-                    <h6 class="card-subtitle mb-2 text-muted">Assistant Professor and Lab Director</h6>
+                    <h6 class="card-subtitle mb-2 text-muted">Associate Scientist and Affiliate Professor</h6>
                     <p class="card-text">
-                        Saber joined the Department of Geography at Oklahoma State University in 2022 after receiving her PhD in Climatology from the University of Delaware.
-She is also an affiliate faculty member for the Environmental Science Graduate Program at OSU.
-Outside of her research and teaching, she is an avid outdoorswoman and spends most of her free time running, hiking, bird watching, or camping in the great outdoors.
-She often takes a camera on these ventures (most of the photos on the website are her own!). <br>
+                        I joined the Department of Geography at Oklahoma State University in 2022 after receiving my PhD in Climatology from the University of Delaware.
+In addition to my appointment in Geography, I was also an affiliate faculty member for the Environmental Science Graduate Program.
+After the fall session of 2024, I left the tenure track to pursue a position with CIRES/NSIDC as an Associate Scientist.
+Outside of work, I am an avid outdoorswoman and spend most of my free time running, hiking, bird watching, or camping in the great outdoors.
+I love photography, a good fantasy series, and spending time with my husband and pup. <br>
 <a href="/assets/pdf/Brasher_CV_0824.pdf" target="_blank">CV - Last Updated August 2024</a>

                     </p>